dgeb/grunt-ember-templates/README.md

 ### Overview

-Inside your `grunt.js` file, add a section named `ember_handlebars`.
+Inside your `grunt.js` file, add a section named `ember_templates`.
 This section specifies the files to compile and the options used with [handlebars](http://handlebarsjs.com/).

 ##### files ```object```